 As primary caregivers for their children, spouses and parents, women too often neglect their own health care needs while tending to the priorities of others.
 But research shows that when women take care of themselves, the health of their families improves.

-Smart Business spoke to Susan Melvin, director of family medicine at Long Beach Memorial, and Angela Sie, M.D., imaging director at MemorialCare Breast Center at Long Beach Memorial, to learn more.
+Smart Business spoke to Susan Melvin, director of family medicine at Long Beach Medical Center, and Angela Sie, M.D., imaging director at MemorialCare Breast Center at Long Beach Medical Center, to learn more.

 Do certain diseases affect men and women differently?

 While heart disease is the leading cause of death for males and females, underdiagnosis and subtle, often silent, symptoms result in more women than men dying from the disease.